aleen42/PersonalWiki/Programming/JavaScript/webgl/SVG/calibration_parameters/calibration_parameters.md

 ### Calculation

 So I have defined some parameters: `dx`, `dy`, `ratioX`, and `ratioY`.
 Before calculation, there are some aspects needed to be explained.

+- Group: a group for storing image and 4 respective circles, which is used for draggin to resize.

 #### Positions